polymec/polymec-dev/README.md

 make memcheck
 ```

-Runs all unit tests for the library using a memory checking tool
+Runs all unit tests for the library using Valgrind if you're on Linux
-if you're on Linux and Valgrind is available.
+and it's available.

 ```
 make clean